Help us match you with local pros in your area

 In Utah, HVAC contractors need to have a Speciality Contractor license from the Department of Commerce Division of Professional Licensing.
 Contractors must show proof of insurance.
 If a contractor owns a business or has employees, they must register their business and have workers' compensation insurance.
 Checking reviews on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can aid your decision.
 Choose a company with stellar reviews and stories of positive experiences from customers.

 Always make sure you understand what a company’s process looks like.
 When getting HVAC repairs, ask your provider to specify which parts require replacement and explain why.
 Confirm that your technician will clean and test the system afterward to ensure proper operation.
 For replacement, ask your contractor to explain the new HVAC system energy efficiency, estimated installation time, features, model, and brand.
-Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 Generally, you should have your HVAC system inspected twice a year.
 After that inspection, your HVAC technician will tell you what, if any, services are needed.
 You should also call a technician if you start to notice any issues, like leaks, unusual smells, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+If your home has ductwork, it should be serviced every few years.

-The best times to have an HVAC inspection are during the spring and fall.
-Technicians tend to be less busy during these times, making it easier to get an appointment.
+The best times of the year to have your HVAC system inspected are the spring and fall.
+Technicians are generally less busy during these times, which makes it easier to get an appointment.
 This also helps get your system ready for the summer and winter, when it typically gets the most use.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
 During all seasons, keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
 You might also consider installing a smart thermostat.